Scholarships 2023

 • How many scholarships are offered and what size scholarships are awarded?

-Marion Community Foundation awards more than $500,000 in scholarships annually.
+Marion Community Foundation awards approximately $500,000 in scholarships annually.
 Typically, about 225 students receive scholarships.
 Scholarship award amounts for each scholarship fund are determined at the beginning of March each year and amounts vary for each scholarship fund.
-Check out the full list of 2022 scholarship awards.

 We encourage each individual to review the list of Scholarships Available.
 Match your personal qualifications and involvement (i.e. county of residence, number of years in a Marion County high school, GPA, ACT percentile, high school athletic or music involvement, college major, etc.) to the scholarships offered.
 This process will give individual applicants the best assessment of how many Marion Community Foundation scholarships they are eligible.